 This is a temporary scheme, which will be continually monitored over the coming months and reviewed in response to our findings.

 Monitoring and Review

-Automatic Traffic Counters installed at Northam Bridge and Maybray King Way will allow us to monitor daily traffic flows and average vehicle speeds.
-This will be supported by regular on-site observations, undertaken by Officers and volunteers, and a weekly review of journey time data collected through our network of Bluetooth sensors and Real Time Information for bus services.
+Automatic Traffic Counters installed at Northam Bridge and Maybray King Way allow us to monitor daily traffic flows and average vehicle speeds.
+This is supported by regular on-site observations, undertaken by Officers and volunteers, and a weekly review of journey time data collected through our network of Bluetooth sensors and Real Time Information for bus services.

-Analysis of these datasets will be monitored against pre-lockdown and lockdown pre-scheme baselines and key thresholds, including lane capacity, which when met will trigger alterations to the scheme or its partial or full removal.
+Analysis of these datasets is monitored against pre-lockdown and lockdown pre-scheme baselines and key thresholds, including lane capacity, which when met will trigger alterations to the scheme or its partial or full removal.

-Weekly reviews and recommendations will be reported to the Executive Director of Place and the Cabinet Member for Green City & Place.
+Weekly reviews and recommendations are reported to the Executive Director of Place and the Cabinet Member for Green City & Place.

 How can I comment?

 The Bitterne Road West scheme is a trial scheme supported by the implementation of restrictions under an Experimental Traffic Regulation Order (ETRO).

 ETROs allow schemes to be introduced on a temporary basis in order to assess their impact and effectiveness before a decision is taken on whether or not they are made permanent.
 As such any person may comment on or object to the ETRO being made permanent within six months of it coming into force, or within six months of any subsequent variation or modification to this Order coming into force, whichever may be later.